 Here are some links to assist you with where to go or search.
 It could be by name of the instrument, name of the process (that is being measured), location in the e-coat system, etc.

 This is the water-based paint that fills the e-coat tank.
 Once a DC voltage is applied between the anode and cathode a thin protective is developed over the ware.
 Cathodic e-coat paint is the most popular and the other type is called anodic that is used for steel items used indoors.
 E-coat paint has many properties that can be measured.
-UFS provides instruments for the following -
+UFS provides some of these instruments.

 The conductivity of the paint is a measure of its relative resistance to the flow of the electrical current.
 The higher the conductivity the lower is its resistance and the lower the conductivity the higher is the resistance since conductivity and resistance are inversely related.
 UFS recommends JP Tech's Conductivity Monitors and Controllers.
 The JP Tech conductivity sensor is toroidal shaped and well-suitable for e-coat paint.
 The basic unit is a monitor function and the other versions can control pumps.

 Paint flow is a crucial process parameter for proper UF permeate production.
 Since the paint contains about 20% solids, normal flow meters (i.e. turbines or propellers) are of little use since they would quickly suffer component malfunction.
 Transit time and Doppler radar units can be used if there is sufficient space and the pipe has the proper orientation.
 The better solution is to use a magnetic flow meter.
 UFS is a distributor for Sparling Instruments, maker of the TigermagEP brand magnetic flow meters.

 Another point to consider is that if your paint supply pumps are driven by a variable frequency motor drive system, then the output of the TigermagEP can be used as an input to the frequency drive system thereby allowing the frequency controller to adjust as required in order to keep the paint flow in an acceptable flow range.